rust-lang/rfcs/text/0000-fun-vs-fun-ptr.md

 # Summary

-For clarity and safety, it is likely that Rust will want to someday distinguish between functions and function pointers[1].
-It is tempting to use DST for this, but unfortunately that would make function pointers fat, and moreover the sizes of functions are not in-general known dynamically anyway (c.f. foreign functions).
-Thus, this RFC instead proposals a slight syntactic disambiguation that should be much more forwards compatible with future work in this area post-1.0.
+It is likely that Rust will want to someday have a notion of an unboxed function type to be used with custom pointer types[1].
+Ideally then today's function pointers would become `&'static`s of functions.
+But this is a braking syntactic change, and unboxed functions can probably not be exposed by 1.0.
+This RFC proposals making the needed breaking syntactic change now, so unboxed functions can be added---and function pointers turned to borrowed pointers---all backwards compatibly in the future.

 # Motivation